Streamlining a process of global hiring with MarTech solutions

 Taras Yakymiuk, Frontend Engineer, Oyster’s team

-The rapid application development (RAD) approach to which low- and no-code platforms are attached to, enables automated code generation through interaction with convenient interfaces.
-This automation allows low-code users to add code over auto-generated code.
-At the same time, no-code platforms bring advantages for companies with no technical specialists.
+This project was also a curious opportunity to work with nowadays trending low-code and no-code platforms.
+The rapid application development (RAD) approach, to which low- and no-code platforms are attached, enables automated code generation through interaction with convenient interfaces.
+At the same time, no-code platforms bring advantages for companies with no technical specialists because of allowing low-code users to add code over auto-generated code.
 These tools are a great fit to start with or to save time and resources.
-However, the need for custom code development appears with the progress of a business or a company.
+Nevertheless, the need for custom code development appears with the progress of a business or a company.

-Gartner’s insights on a new model of enterprise, workflows, and environment spotlight the opportunities for hyper-automation.
-The new model streamlines the processes of collaboration between employer and employees, company and customer, and automates operations in the development.
-The ability to work without physical limits and apply well-defined use cases to most common scenarios fastens tomorrow’s innovations today.
+We can see how such a work approach streamlines the processes of collaboration between employer and employees, company and customer, and automates operations in the development.
+The ability to work without physical limits and apply well-defined use cases to the most common scenarios fastens tomorrow’s innovations today.

 79015, Smal-Stotskoho St. 1 Ukraine